 All of these mainstream media sources work as if they are nationalized for a party bloc.

-And, as we seen with the control of culture, the media also has a monopoly on news.
+And, as we saw with the control of culture, the media also has a monopoly on news.
 Alternative news outlets have been popping up, but they are far away from every reaching the viewership that mainstream sources control.

 While the media in a republic is supposed to showcase faults and leaks, they only do so if it supports their political agenda.
-So instead of being honest journalists, they are in the establishments pockets just like everyone else (See: Rule by capital).
+So instead of being honest journalists, they are in the establishment’s pockets just like everyone else (See: Rule by capital).

 The media can disclose damaging material right before an election.